Jishaksdsm/djnagoproject_fruitshop/README.md

 # djnagoproject_fruitshop
-This is the frist project in python django django
+This is the first project in python django django